dangoff/Airports/README.md

 # EndlessATCAirports

+The use of this repository has drastically slowed down and, last I knew, most airport files were just being shared directly on Discord.
+Therefore, I intend to archive this repository October 2024 unless someone else wants to take over maintenance.

 [startgrid](https://startgrid.itch.io/) is the developer of the game [Endless ATC](https://startgrid.itch.io/endlessatc) (also available on [Steam](http://store.steampowered.com/app/666610/Endless_ATC/) and [Android](https://play.google.com/store/apps/details?id=com.dirgtrats.atcradar)).

 This github is managed by moderators of the discord server.
 Please join [here](https://discord.gg/v4wDGh3).